ViaVersion/ViaProxy/README.md

 7. Join with your Minecraft client on the displayed address
 8. Have fun!

+## Usage for Server owners (Config)
+1. Download the latest version from the [Releases section](#executable-jar-file)
+2. Put the jar file into a folder (ViaProxy will generate config files and store some data there)
+3. Run the jar file (Using ``java -jar ViaProxy-whateverversion.jar config viaproxy.yml``)
+4. ViaProxy now generates a config file called ``viaproxy.yml`` in the same folder and exits
+5. Open the config file and configure the proxy (Most important options are at the top)
+6. Start the proxy using the start command and test whether it works (Join using the server's public address and the bind port you configured)
+7. Have fun!

 ## Usage for Server owners (CLI)
 1. Download the latest version from the [Releases section](#executable-jar-file)
 2. Put the jar file into a folder (ViaProxy will generate config files and store some data there)
-3. Run the jar file (Using java -jar ViaProxy-whateverversion.jar --help)
+3. Run the jar file (Using ``java -jar ViaProxy-whateverversion.jar cli --help``)
-4. Look at the available config options and use those you need just like you would in the GUI
+4. ViaProxy will print the CLI usage and exit
+5. Configure the proxy and optionally put the finished start command into a script
-5. Start the proxy using the start command and test whether it works (Join using the server's public address and the bind port you configured)
+6. Start the proxy using the start command and test whether it works (Join using the server's public address and the bind port you configured)
-6. Have fun!
+7. Have fun!

-Here is an example command to allow players to join on yourserverip:25568 and connect to a beta 1.7.3 server running on port 25565:
-``java -jar ViaProxy-whateverversion.jar --bind_address 0.0.0.0:25568 --target_ip 127.0.0.1:25565 --version b1.7-b1.7.3``

 ### Configuring the protocol translation
+To change ViaProxy settings you can check out the ``viaproxy.yml`` config file.
+Most of the settings are configurable via the GUI.
-To change the protocol translation settings/features you can look into the ViaLoader folder.
+To change the protocol translation settings/features you can look into the ``ViaLoader`` folder.
 You will find 5 config files there:
 - viaversion.yml (ViaVersion)
 - viabackwards.yml (ViaBackwards)